thixotropist/ghidra_decompiler_plugins/content/en/docs/Plugin_development_example.md

 5. Explore the lifetime rules and consistency checks that apply when creating and deleting Rules, PcodeOps, and Varnodes.
-    * The lifetimes of Rules and Architectures is unclear, especially as Rules created by a plugin may be cloned, and their clones surviving the destruction of the creating Architecture.
+    * The lifetimes of Rules and Architectures is unclear, especially as Rules created by a plugin may be cloned, with their clones surviving the destruction of the creating Architecture.
 This implies we don't know when we can safely unload a plugin, as unloading a plugin will unmap any Rule destructor code and so force a segfault on exit.
     * This will only become clear with trial and error - and a lot of segfaults.
 Further research